-You've probably heard the axiom 'in an information economy, data is king' and know that data theft, has become a multi-billion-dollar global industry.
-You have likely arrived at the point where the daily transfer of files and documents between internal system and external partners is now a core business process.
-At the intersection of these three vectors is the question 'what is the difference between FTP and Managed File Transfer (MFT)?"
+You've probably heard the axiom, "In an information economy, data is king," and know that data theft has become a multi-billion-dollar global industry.
+You have likely arrived at the point where the daily transfer of files and documents between internal systems and external partners is now a core business process.
+At the intersection of these three vectors is the question, "What is the difference between FTP and Managed File Transfer (MFT)?"

-Do I need Managed File Transfer or Just an FTP Server?
+Do You Need Managed File Transfer or Just an FTP Server?

 This question is most often posed by the IT professional whose organization is evolving from one with an occasional, non-critical need to transfer files to one in which file transfer is becoming a mission-critical, core business operation.